Refining Cart Customization:

 With our brand new methodology, rules, and extension language, we have a cleaner base to handcraft our new CSS and HTML.
 It'll also help enhance the mobile shopping experience on our platform.

 In a sense, this whole frontend refactoring is a statement.
 What statement, you ask?
-The same we wrote down 2+ years ago, in our first blog post, The Pledge:

 - Deliver a beautiful and easy to integrate shopping cart platform